d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 This output
-will restore the original $c$ channels of the input via the final $1 \times 1$ convolution right before summing with the residual connection.
+will restore the original $c$ channels of the input via the final $1 \times 1$ convolution right before sum with the residual connection.
 Notably,
 the left dotted box is equivalent to the much *simplified* right dotted box in :numref:`fig_resnext_block`, where we only need to specify that the $3 \times 3$ convolution is a *group convolution* with $g$ groups.
+In fact,
-The group convolution dates back to the idea of distributing the AlexNet model over two GPUs :cite:`Krizhevsky.Sutskever.Hinton.2012`.
+the group convolution dates back to the idea of distributing the AlexNet model over two GPUs due to limited GPU memory at that time :cite:`Krizhevsky.Sutskever.Hinton.2012`.

 The following implementation of the `ResNeXtBlock` class treats `groups` ($b/g$ in :numref:`fig_resnext_block`) as an argument